LatticeQCD/SIMULATeQCD/src/experimental/mdwf/FORCE_ACCUMULATION_DESIGN.md

 2. Add a one-link force-accumulator mock that writes a single selected link and verifies the scalar contraction against the existing analytic helper.
 3. Add a `c_sw = 0` Wilson one-link accumulator check against `mdwfWilsonForceContractionCsw0Test`.
 4. Add a nonzero-`c_sw` Wilson + clover one-link accumulator check against `mdwfCloverForceContractionNonzeroTest`.
-5. Add an all-link random-direction contraction check by contracting the accumulated force with a deterministic anti-Hermitian traceless perturbation field.
+5. Add the all-link random-direction contraction check defined in `ALL_LINK_RANDOM_DIRECTION_CHECK.md`, using a deterministic anti-Hermitian traceless perturbation field.
+6. Review the direction-independent matrix, projection, momentum-sign, and MPI ownership boundaries in `DIRECTION_INDEPENDENT_FORCE_REVIEW.md`.
+7. Define and validate the single-rank all-link storage/overwrite boundary in `ALL_LINK_DIRECTION_INDEPENDENT_STORAGE.md`.
-6. Only then discuss HMC/RHMC integration and the final momentum-update sign.
+8. Only after the review's independent validation gates pass, discuss HMC/RHMC integration and the final momentum-update sign.

 ## Open convention checks before code